PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 18:22:16
+Last updated: 2024-04-02 18:22:49
-Random Quote: Allow the world to live as it chooses, and allow yourself to live as you choose. - Richard Bach
+Random Quote: Courage is what it takes to stand up and speak; courage is also what it takes to sit down and listen. - Winston Churchill